Duality-Based Distributed Optimization With Communication Delays in Multi-Cluster Networks: Numerical Simulation

-In this simulation, we consider a social welfare optimization problem in a commodity market \cite{craven2005optimization}.
+In this simulation, we consider a social welfare optimization problem in a commodity market.
 In this market, we aim to supply certain amount of commodities to multiple consumer regions such that the utility function of the whole consumer community is optimized (transport cost is assumed to be negligible).

-The utility function of different regions can be obtained by some learning machines based on the regional information \cite{nielsen2004learning}.
-Due to the possibly large-scale data sets and privacy perseveration issues, it can be inefficient or even infeasible to transmit the data sets among the machines.
-Therefore, distributed learning and optimization framework can be applied \cite{verbraeken2020survey}, which is introduced as follows. \begin{enumerate} \item Multiple learning machines are established, which can collect the data in different areas and generate the utility functions based on their local data. \item The utility function of each region can be settled by {\em{ensemble method}} \cite{dietterich2000ensemble}, \emph{e.g.}, taking the average of all the functions generated in each region. \item To optimize the utility function of the whole community, the machines determine the optimal commodity-supplying strategy by communicating with their neighbors. \end{enumerate}
+The utility function of different regions can be obtained by some learning machines based on the regional information, which can be settled by {{ensemble method}} \cite{guo2017learning}.
+However, due to the possibly large-scale data sets and privacy perseveration issues, it can be inefficient or even infeasible to transmit the data sets among the machines.
+Therefore, distributed optimization framework can be applied.